EEmo-Logic: A Unified Dataset and Multi-Stage Framework for Comprehensive Image-Evoked Emotion Assessment: Experiments

 \subsection{Ablation Study}

 \textbf{Analysis of Fine-tuning Strategies}.
 Tab.~\ref{tab: Ablation} compares full fine-tuning and LoRA in Stage $1$.
 As shown in rows ($1$) and ($2$), LoRA excels in perception and description.
 Since zero-shot evaluation is susceptible to distribution shifts, full fine-tuning risks overfitting to noise.
 LoRA mitigates this via regularization, promoting robust emotional knowledge transfer capability.
 Although full fine-tuning holds a slight edge in ranking, the difference is negligible since fine-grained capability is primarily honed during the GRPO stage.
+A comparison between Rows ($6$) and ($7$) reveals that, even after GRPO optimization, the full-parameter SFT variant continues to underperform our approach across multiple metrics, thereby further substantiating the superiority of our LoRA-based training strategy.
+A detailed discussion and comparison of the experimental settings and training logs are provided in Appendix \ref{supp: sft setting comparison}.

 \textbf{Effect of Training Stages and Multi-Task GRPO}.
-Comparisons of rows ($2$), ($3$), and ($6$) demonstrate that integrating the QA-focused Stage $1$ with the precision-oriented Stage $2$ yields balanced capabilities, overcoming the generalization limitations of individual stages and enhancing causal reasoning (Fig.~\ref{fig: case study}).
-Furthermore, rows ($3$), ($4$), and ($6$) indicate that incrementally adding GRPO tasks consistently improves cross-domain performance.
+Comparisons of rows ($2$), ($3$), and ($7$) demonstrate that integrating the QA-focused Stage $1$ with the precision-oriented Stage $2$ yields balanced capabilities, overcoming the generalization limitations of individual stages and enhancing causal reasoning (Fig.~\ref{fig: case study}).
+Furthermore, rows ($3$), ($4$), and ($7$) indicate that incrementally adding GRPO tasks consistently improves cross-domain performance.
 While the exploratory nature of GRPO slightly perturbs the SFT framework, causing a marginal decline in description scores, the model retains state-of-the-art status.
 Notably, incorporating the DEC classification task enriches emotional semantics, validating the robustness of our hierarchical training strategy.
+More ablation studies on parameter and method selection are provided in Appendix~\ref{supp: more ablation experiments}.